 - Categorize under “obvious”, but get enough sleep, be careful about having too much caffeine, alcohol, etc. Take care of your health because even the most unavoidable stress can run you down.
 Try to get to bed at the same time each night.
 Try not to look at computers or your cell phone for a half hour or more before going to bed (that blue light tells your brain to stay awake.)
 Get exercise, even if it’s walking 20 minutes a day.
 Eat right (veggies and fruits).
 You will feel better and you will handle stress better if you are better rested and nourished.

 - Related to all that: hire a good Realtor.
 Please.
 There are gobs of Realtors in this area.
-My local MLS has 16,000 members.
+My local MLS has around 16,000 members.
 The top 1/3 or top 1/4 are probably really good and they don’t charge more than the rest.
 A good Realtor will help you to ID red flags, find a good lender, navigate you through the process of writing an offer and the acceptance and the escrow.
 The seller pays the fee so there is NO reason to be stuck with a bad agent.
 If you have help from a strong, ethical agent whom you can trust, it will help your stress level!

 - Many people swear by meditation.
 I wouldn’t vote against it!